Teodoro Obiang Nguema Mbasogo: United States

-In a lengthy state visit from March to April 2006, President Obiang sought to reopen the closed embassy in the US, saying that "the lack of a U.S. diplomatic presence is definitely holding back economic growth."
-President Obiang was warmly greeted by Secretary of State Condoleezza Rice, who called him a "good friend".
+In a lengthy state visit from March to April 2006, Obiang sought to reopen the closed embassy in the US, saying that "the lack of a U.S. diplomatic presence is definitely holding back economic growth."
+Obiang was warmly greeted by Secretary of State Condoleezza Rice, who called him a "good friend".

-Public relations company Cassidy & Associates may have been partially responsible for the change in tone between Obiang and the United States government.
-Since 2004, Cassidy had been employed by the dictator's government at a rate of at least $120,000 a month.
+Public relations company Cassidy & Associates may have been partially responsible for the change in tone between Obiang and the US government.
+From 2004 to 2010, Obiang's government employed Cassidy at a rate of at least $120,000 a month.

-By October 2006, however, the Senate Foreign Relations Committee had raised concerns about the proposal to build the new embassy on land owned by Obiang, whom the United Nations Commission on Human Rights accused of directly overseeing the torture of opponents.
+But by October 2006, the Senate Foreign Relations Committee had raised concerns about the proposal to build the new embassy on land owned by Obiang, whom the United Nations Commission on Human Rights accused of directly overseeing the torture of opponents.
 The new embassy chancery opened in 2013.